webdriverio-community/wdio-safaridriver-service/README.md

   services: ['safaridriver'],

   // options
-  safaridriverArgs: ['--port=4444'], // use the specified port.
+  safaridriverArgs: ['-p 4444'], // use the specified port.
 Default is 4444
   safaridriverLogs: './',
   // ...
 };